Chemical Fume Hoods

 What is the purpose of the laboratory fume hood?

-The fume hood is the best known local exhaust device used in laboratories.
-When used properly, it will protect the user from exposure to potentially harmful chemical contaminates.
-It's important to remember that the hood is just part of the building's complete ventilation system, and its performance may be strongly influenced by other features in the system.
+The fume hood is the most important local exhaust device used in laboratories.
+When used properly, it will protect the user from exposure to potentially harmful chemicals and other hazardous air contaminants.
+It is important to remember that the hood is part of the building's complete ventilation system, and its performance is influenced by other parts of the system.

 Successful hood performance depends on the velocity of air moving through the hood.
 Airflow is affected by cross drafts, entrance shapes, thermal loading and objects placed in the hood.